-Many companies and organizations are dedicating themselves to being diverse and inclusive employers, and to providing resources to support Indigenous people who face barriers to employment.
-The following resources can guide career development professionals in supporting Indigenous students and jobseekers in finding meaningful employment and advancing their career.
+Many companies and organizations are dedicating themselves to being diverse and inclusive employers, and to providing resources to support Indigenous Peoples who face barriers to employment.
+The following resources are centred within the community both internal and external to the university.

-If you would like to discuss issues related to your career decision making, our Career Counsellors can help; please make an individual appointment by calling 905-828-5451 or coming in to DV 3094.
-We can help you to understand what is important to you in making your career decision and how to translate that into career options and potential employers.
+If you would like to discuss issues related to your career decision-making, our Career Counsellors can help; please make an individual appointment by calling 905-828-5451 or coming into DV 3094.
+We can help you to understand what is important to you in making your career decision and how to translate that into career options and potential employment.

 Education and Financial Assistance